 How does Impact100 Philadelphia decide who gets the grants?

 We accept applications in five Focus Areas.
 Each Focus Area has a committee(s) of Impact100 members who review and evaluate applications.
 Some organizations will receive invitations to host site visits.
-Ultimately, a group of organizations are selected as Focus Area finalists for the Operating Grants.
+Ultimately, a group of organizations are selected as Focus Area finalists.